MicrosoftDocs/power-platform/power-virtual-agents/authoring-export-import-bots.md

 ## Upgrade or update a solution with a chatbot

-There are times when you need to update an existing managed solution.
-To learn more, go to [Upgrade or update a solution](/powerapps/maker/common-data-service/update-solutions).
+To update or upgrade an existing managed solution, go to [Upgrade or update a solution](/powerapps/maker/common-data-service/update-solutions).

 > [!IMPORTANT]
 > Update option replaces your solution with the uploaded solution version.
 Components that are not in the newer solution won't be deleted and will remain in the system.
 This option is not recommended as your destination environment will differ in configuration from your source environment and could cause issues that are difficult to reproduce and diagnose.